kcsheng/TerminalApp/software_development_plan.md

 ### User interaction and experience
 At the beginning of the program, the user will see a welcome screen which displays 3 options: International news, national news and local weather.
 The user will use arrow keys to select appropriate option.
 This ensures the consistency of the input with no room for an error.

+### Status update
+Update 1: Web scraping relying on CSS selectors and names are quite tricky.
+The way that I use nokogiri is, first looking for the closest css selector and then testing it against array index to find top 3 headlines.
+I am forced to abandon some news sites as their css does not conform with this methodology.
+These sites usually require the use of XML path expression syntax to locate the target text, as their css selectors have very long names with spaces.